virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Location of the marriage ceremony

-• Names of the parents of the husband and wife
+• Names of the parents of the bride and groom

 • Resident address